soulshake/django/README.md

 ### Link database to web

 Lastly, we need to link the database container to the web container.
-We do this by adding a `links` section to `web`:
+We do this by adding a `links` section to the `web` service definition:

 ```yaml
 links: